AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-knn plug-in.md

     **Note:**

     -   The index warm-up feature is available only for V6.7.0 clusters whose apack plug-in is of V1.2.1 or later and V7.10.0 clusters whose apack plug-in is of V1.4.0 or later.
 You can run the GET \_cat/plugins?v command to obtain the version of the apack plug-in.
-If the version of the apack plug-in does not meet the requirements, you can [submit a ticket](https://account.alibabacloud.com/login/login.htm?oauth_callback=https%3A//ticket-intl.console.aliyun.com/%23) to ask Alibaba Cloud engineers to update the apack plug-in.
+If the version of the apack plug-in does not meet the requirements, you can [submit a ticket](https://account.alibabacloud.com/login/login.htm?oauth_callback=https%3A//ticket-intl.console.aliyun.com/%23) to ask Alibaba Cloud engineers to update your apack plug-in.
     -   If your cluster stores a large number of vector indexes, the indexes store large volumes of data, and vector searches are required only for a specific vector index, we recommend that you warm up only the specific vector index to improve the search performance.

 ## Vector scoring